-USE OF GOOSE CREEK CISD MEDICAL CONSULTANTS FOR OTOLARYNGOLOGIST OR AUDIOLOGISTS
+USE OF GOOSE CREEK CISD MEDICAL CONSULTANTS FOR AN AUDIOLOGIST

-If the parent is unable to financially access an Audiologist or Otolaryngologist, Goose Creek CISD is required to contract with an outside vendor for this portion of the evaluation and the evaluation will be completed at no cost to the parent.
-If the contracted Audiologist or Otolaryngologist is required, the campus diagnostician must email or call in the request to the Program Manager of Evaluation.
-The following information must be submitted: Student Name, DOB, Parent Name, Campus, Type of Evaluation needed (Audiological and/or Otological).
+If the parent is unable to financially access an Audiologist Goose Creek CISD is required to contract with an outside vendor for this portion of the evaluation and the evaluation will be completed at no cost to the parent.
+If the contracted Audiologist is required, the campus diagnostician must email or call in the request to the Program Manager of Evaluation.
+The following information must be submitted: Student Name, DOB, Parent Name, Campus, Type of Evaluation needed (Audiological).
 The Program Manager will contact the campus diagnostician when the contract is executed and the parent may be notified to schedule the appointment.